kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 Requirements change, data is wrong, the timeline moves and you need to deliver on time.

-So while I wait sitting on the floor at Barcelona's airport, and because I need to prepare some content for the team gathering on Copenhagen, I want to share a few thoughts about how to build software that changes well.
+So while I wait sitting on the floor at Barcelona's airport, and because I need to prepare some content for the team gathering in Copenhagen, I want to share a few thoughts about how to build software that changes well.
 And why most of our assumptions in design time don't age well.

 Early in my career I believed good design meant anticipating every change up front.
 I tried to get the architecture right before